DarkishLocket10/2026site/src/pages/posts/post-6.md

 ***What am I going to do with the data?***

 Let's process the data, create some graphs, and draw some insights.
 I'm going to have to clean the data and explore the history.
 I've attempted to create a time-series forecast of my listening habits, alongside other very colourful charts.

+***That sounds difficult.
+Why would you do this to yourself?***

+Like I mentioned earlier, *I like it*.
+As masochistic as that may sound, I'm sometimes drawn to complex problems.
+Honestly, after working with many different messy datasets, my Spotify dataset is pretty clean, all things considered.
+The problem solving comes in during data translation, so I can process it easily; and then figuring out how to creatively display the data I want to analyze in the best way possible.

 All of my code will be in Python, using familiar libraries like `pandas`, `matplotlib`, and `pmdarima`.